dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Tunaelewa kwamba uhuru si zawadi, bali ni wajibu wetu. <br>
 // Kijiji kila kimoja, moyo kila mmoja, ni sehemu ya familia moja ya binadamu. <br>
-// Tunakuwa skela za ujenzi.
-Utaitwa tena. <br>
+// Tunakuwa skela za ujenzi. <br>
 // We learn that freedom is not a gift, but our responsibility. <br>
 // Every village, every heart, is part of one human family. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JULIUS KAMBARAGE NYERERE" src="https://github.com/user-attachments/assets/28826a4a-b6e8-4d18-825b-d8e4c64bf58a" /> <br>
 … <br>